-28. Clause 27 provides for the drawing up of a code of conduct for the landscape architectural profession.
+28. Clause 27 provides for the drawing up of a code of conduct for the project and construction management professions.

-29. Clauses 28 to 33 provide for the investigation of a charge of improper conduct against a registered person, the procedure for charging a registered person, the appointment of disciplinary tribunal, the disciplinary hearing, proceedings after hearing and the appeal against the decision of the disciplinary tribunal.
+29. Clauses 28 to 33 provide for the investigation of a charge of improper conduct against a registered person, the procedure for charging a registered person, the appointment of disciplinary tribunal, the disciplinary hearing, proceedings after hearing and [he appeal against the decision of the disciplinary tribunal.